miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 **From the client clarifications:**

-> **Question:** Is there any specification about the phone number,address, fax number, website address, opening and closing hours, slot duration and maximum number of vaccines?
+> **Question:** Is there any specification about the name, phone number,address, fax number, website address, opening and closing hours, slot duration and maximum number of vaccines?
 >
 > **Answer:** ?